-You may feel it most when you are in uniform, but the title you earned is inherently yours to keep and no person or job can take that away.
-There is a certain amount of pride that should exude from you as you carry yourself into the workplace and there is nothing wrong with others knowing exactly who you are.
+You may feel it most when you are in uniform, but the title you earned is inherently yours to keep; no person or job can take that away.
+There is a certain amount of pride that should exude from you as you carry yourself into the workplace, and there is nothing wrong with others knowing exactly who you are.

-You certainly are taking with you the title, job experience, and intangibles that military life provides.
+You certainly are taking with you the title, job experience and intangibles that military life provides.
 However, you can't be afraid to work your way back up the chain of command and earn your stripes of sorts in a new career or industry.

-Rather, it is the start of something new and like most great endeavors there are challenges to be met.
-But you must be willing to earn it the hard way all over again and if you can swallow your pride to do so, you will leap frog that young manager and find yourself in command once again.
+Rather, it is the start of something new, and like most great endeavors, there are challenges to be met.
+But you must be willing to earn it the hard way all over again, and if you can swallow your pride to do so, you will leapfrog that young manager and find yourself in command once again.

 Your new workplace could very much use a proud assertive leader who is not afraid to take charge.
 However, the best leaders learn how to operate with a sense of humility and greater awareness that it is not all about themselves.
-Your new civilian co-workers have traveled various paths to arrive where they are today and dismissing those journeys because they didn't take place in uniform is a recipe for discontent and workplace conflict.
+Your new civilian co-workers have traveled various paths to arrive where they are today, and dismissing those journeys because they didn't take place in uniform is a recipe for discontent and workplace conflict.

 Yes, you were part of the Warfighter elite and served with honor.
-But so did generations that came before you and it these previous generations coming home to civilian life that built America.
-Now it is your turn and it is simply time to roll up your sleeves and start working your way back up with a little pride and humility.
+But so did generations that came before you, and these previous generations coming home to civilian life built America.
+Now it is your turn, and it is simply time to start working your way back up with a little pride and humility.